Critical-Infrastructure-Systems-Lab/InfeRes/README.rst

    - Maximum water level in meter (max_wl) = 211
    - A point coordinates on the reservoir (point) = [108.232, 13.638]
    - Reservoir's bounding box coordinates (boundary) = [108.155, 13.700, 108.300, 13.575]
+   - Reservoir's design capacity (i.e. maximum capacity) = 253 (this value can be extracted from the GRanD database)

   b.
 If reservoir has built after the acquisition of DEM (i.e. year 2000, as we are using SRTM DEM):